carpetdev/mathsnotes/Category Theory/Lecture 9.md

 Lemma (Yoneda):
 Let $F\colon \cat{C}\op\to \mathbf{Set}$ be a presheaf and $X\in\cat{C}$.
 Then there is a bijection $[\cat{C}\op,\mathbf{Set}](\cat{C}(-,X),F) \cong F(X)$ which is natural in $X\in\cat{C}$ and $F\in[\cat{C}\op,\mathbf{Set}]$.

-So presheaves can be canonically built as colimits (gluing) of representable ones.
+Idea: Presheaves can be canonically built as colimits (gluing) of representable ones.

 Proposition:
 $\cat{C}(X,-)\colon \cat{C}\to \mathbf{Set}$ preserve limits.